jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/modules/week6_miniproject2_gradio_ai_app.md

 DEADLINE: Email me a copy of your Jupyter notebook by midnight on Sunday, Octboer 13th, 2024.

 DESCRIPTION:
-  Create an AI application in Colab using the Gradio UI interface.
+  Create an AI application in Colab using the lightweight Gradio UI interface.
 The applicaction should not just be a copy of the many existing demos.
 You should combine several elements (e.g. multilingual or mulimodal models, databases, pipelines, etc) from two or more of the many resources I list on this page and at resources like [OpenAI Cookbook](https://cookbook.openai.com/) or [Huggingface.co](https://huggingface.co/learn/cookbook/en/enterprise_cookbook_gradio).
+Don't forget to incorporate more sophisticated [prompt engineering techniques](./ai_prompt_engineering.md) into your pipelines that structure and guide each task.

+  One goal of this project is to introduce you to an easy to use UI interface customized for quickly deploying AI applications.
+Another goal is for you to become comfortable and begin thinking creatively about remixing AI-related code and multi-stage model pipelines to develop creative new solutions to real-world problems.
+This includes using your personal experiences, training and interests to converge upon something unique and truely your own.
+For example, think about some pain points in your own experience, decompose the workflow, and automate as many subtasks as possible with strategic human-in-the-loop (HIL) supervision and quality control.

+  For a detailed example (beyond what you have to do for this project but perhaps suitable for a class final project):

+    * Automating Audio Lecture to Illustrated Summary Note:
+      * input data: *.wav or *.mp3 audio files of lecture
+      * audio preprocess: segment audio files into digestable 5min chunks at pauses
+      * transcribe to text with a speech-to-text (STT) model like OpenAI's Whisper
+      * audio postprocess: compile 5min transcription into a one text and proof with spelling/grammar checks
+      * text preprocess: segment unified text into semantic segments (e.g. by topics, speakers, etc)
+      * section summarize: use a remote OpenAI API (best) or a local performant Huggingface transformer(summarize) pipeline for abstractive or extractive summarization section by section
+      * global summarize: synthesize a meta-summarization across section summaries using a cheaper state-of-the-art (SOTA) OpenAI API model (e.g. gpt4 mini)
+      * visual prompts: use specialized fine-tuned text-to-image_prompt models to generate custom genai prompts for each section
+      * generate images: feed the image prompts to a text-to-image model (e.g. OpenAI's DALL-E2) to generate 5 images for each section and use human-in-the-loop (HIL) (e.g. you) to select and insert the best image into each section
+      * Create *.mp3 audio file using a text-to-speech (TTS) to read your summary aloud while you workout at the KAC

+    For this project just combine at least 2 or more models/pipeline steps in a Google Colab notebook behind a servicable Gradio UI for now.
+As you learn more through this semester (or next semester's AI for the Humanities), you should be able to extend, create, and demonstrate a personalized project for your github.com repository to show grad school, future employers, and future life partners.

 ## KEY QUESTIONS